 Architecture overview for SQL Server Machine Learning Services

-This topic describes the goals of the extensibility framework that supports execution of Python and R script in SQL Server.
+This article describes the goals of the extensibility framework that supports execution of Python and R script in SQL Server.

 It also provides an overview of how the architecture is designed to meet these goals, how R and Python are supported and executed by SQL Server, and the benefits of integration.